FayeKs/Faye-s-Desktop-Portfolio/README.md

 - Inspired by desktop interfaces and custom widgets.

-- Thanks to the open-source community for the tools and libraries that made this project possible.
+- Thank you to the open-source community for the tools and libraries that made this project possible.